"Let the fresh air in and keep the pests out!"

 Are inspectors telling you to keep the birds out?

-Problem: A nuisance in manufacturing and food processing plants.
+A nuisance in manufacturing and food processing plants.
 Janitorial problems occur from the droppings and feathers as well as hazardous, unsanitary, and odoriferous situations inside and outside of buildings and sidewalks under roosting areas.
 Drainage pipes clogged with nests can backup and cause extensive water damage and fires have been attributed to electrical shorts caused by machinery housing nests.
 Feces buildup can lead to structural damage from the uric acid in droppings, plus the bacteria, fungal agents and parasites in the feces also pose a health risk.
 In grain storage facilities, fecal contamination probably results in as much monetary loss as does the actual consumption of grain.
 The bulky, flammable nests of sparrows are a potential fire hazard.
 Lastly, an unsatisfactory inspection is not what you want on your watch.

-Solution: After you have successfully removed the birds from your facility keep them out by securing all access points including your loading dock doors.
+After you have successfully removed the birds from your facility keep them out by securing all access points including your loading dock doors.
 We suggest Stainless Steel Bug Blocker® Screen Doors as an effective bird barrier.
-Rasco Industries can manufacture custom size screens for unique openings around your building, air inlet panels, louvers, windows and doors.
+Rasco Industries can manufacture custom size screens for unique openings around your building, air inlet door panels, louvers, windows and doors.
 Habitat modification and barriers to the facility is generally the most effective ways of controlling nuisance bird populations.

-- Eliminate potential food and water sources if possible.
+- Eliminate potential food and water sources, if possible.

-- Clean.
+- Keep your facility clean.
 If you are attempting to clean up an existing bird problem, be sure to clean up all dirt, nests, and bird droppings prior to installing any bird control deterrents; this will prevent pest birds from reusing nest material or following their own scent trails back to old roosting sites.
 Since bird droppings can harbor parasites, bacteria, and disease-causing organisms, a thorough cleaning will also help protect those who will be installing bird control devices or deterrents.
 Be sure to wear protective clothing (face mask, gloves, coveralls) if cleaning up a large accumulation of wastes, and be sure to launder protective clothing separately.

 First, Contact your local government extension office or pest control technician for bird problems specific to your area.
 Next, you can contact us to find out how we can help with your loading dock or service door solutions.
+Want more information?
+Call us at 800-537-3802 today!